allen1031/ResrouceBinding/README.md

 ### # **ASAP(As Soon As Possible) Algorithm:**
-1. Find a candidate node
+1. Find a candidate node.
    1.1.
-Candidate is a node whose predecessors have been scheduled and completed or has no predecessors
+Candidate is a node whose predecessors have been scheduled and completed or has no predecessors.
 2. Schedule node one cycle later than max cycle of predecessor.
 3. Repeat until all nodes scheduled.

 ### # **ALAP(As Late As Possible) Algorithm:**
 1. Run ASAP, get minimum latency L.
-2. Find a candidate (here, candidate is  a node whose successors are scheduled or has no successors)
+2. Find a candidate (here, candidate is  a node whose successors are scheduled or has no successors).
 3. Schedule node one cycle before min cycle of a predecessor.
    3.1.
-Nodes with no successors scheduled to cycle L
+Nodes with no successors scheduled to cycle L.
-4. Repeat until all nodes scheduled
+4. Repeat until all nodes scheduled.

 ## **Limited Situation**
 The program doesn't solve the operations with "()".
-The priority of operators that this program follows is "*" = "/" > "+" = ""-
+The priority of operators that this program follows is "*" = "/" > "+" = "-".